sanographix/rin/readme.md

 # Directory

 While you are running Rin, It is watching directories under `src/`.
-Put your project’s templates(ejs), scss, js, images files in it.
+Put your project’s templates(ejs), scss, js, images, files in it.

 `templates/`, `scss/`, `js/`, `images/` files will compile and output to `build/`.